Sustainable Table Settings: The Rise of Eco-Friendly Sugarcane Bagasse Tableware in Indian Restaurant Industry

 The Emergence of Sugarcane Bagasse in India’s Culinary Scene

-Sugarcane bagasse is the fibrous residue left after the extraction of juice from sugarcane.
+Sugarcane bagasse is the fibrous residue left after the juice is extracted from sugarcane.
 Once considered waste, it is now being repurposed into eco-friendly tableware, offering a viable alternative to non-biodegradable materials.

 Understanding the Material